Tenant Rights

 In some cases, landlords choose to terminate residential tenancies for reasons related to actions taken by the tenants.
 Qualifying reasons (called “For Cause.”) are:

-- The tenant fails to pay rent within three days of receiving written notice from the landlord demanding payment.
+• Failure to pay rent: The tenant failed to pay rent within three days of receiving written notice from the landlord demanding payment.

 Under the City’s Tenant Protections, landlords can terminate residential tenancies for reasons that are not the fault of the tenant (called “no-fault,”).
 The reasons that qualify under the “no fault” terminations are:

-- Termination of a residential tenancy to permanently withdraw a residential rental property from the rental market in accordance with the Ellis Act.
+• Termination of a residential tenancy to permanently withdraw a residential rental property from the rental market.

 Relocation Assistance

-If Landlord terminates a tenancy without cause (to permanently remove the unit from the market, owner to occupy the unit, or for substantial rehabilitation,) the tenant is entitled to relocation assistance.
+If Landlord terminates a tenancy for a “no-fault” reason (to permanently remove the unit from the market, owner to occupy the unit, for substantial rehabilitation, or to comply with a government or court order) the tenant is entitled to relocation assistance.
 The assistance can be a direct payment or credit towards payments due.

 Amount of relocation assistance: